stanbaek/ece387/files/Module10_FinalProject/FinalProject.md

 # Module 10: Final Project

 ## Purpose
-Students will utilize all previous modules to drive their robot in the DFEC halls.
-The LIDAR will be used to drive the robot centered between two walls, the IMU will be used to make 90/180/360 deg turns, OpenCV will be used to identify randomly placed stopped signs and act accordingly, and apriltag_ros will be used to navigate the robot throughout the halls (when the robot is a certain distance from the apriltag then turn left, right, around, or the robot has reached the goal depending on the tag ID).

 ## Design
 The first step to a complex task such as this is to plan.
 You will not be successful if you just start trying to code a solution.
 Therefore, **you should not write ANY code until you have completed the design phase of the project**.
 There are a number of tools to help with design, but we will focus on two: graphs and finite state machines.